Siméon Denis Poisson: Analytical mechanics and the calculus of variations

 \end{align}$$where $H$ is the Hamiltonian.
 In terms of Poisson brackets, then, Hamilton's equations can be written as $\dot{q}_i = [q_i, H]$ and $\dot{p}_i = [p_i, H]$.
 Suppose $u$ is a constant of motion, then it must satisfy$[H, u] = \frac{\partial u}{\partial t}.$Moreover, Poisson's theorem states the Poisson bracket of any two constants of motion is also a constant of motion.
+It was in this same 1809 paper that his expression for the generalized momentum first appeared.
 Poisson had introduced his brackets while attempting to integrate the equations of motion resulting from the theory of perturbations for planetary orbits.
-But it was Jacobi who first recognized their utility in theoretical mechanics.
-In a series of lectures on dynamics delivered at the University of Königsberg during the 1842-43 academic year, Jacobi also presented his identity for Poisson brackets, which can be used to prove Poisson's theorem.
+Poisson came close to developing the theory of canonical transformations.
+But it was Jacobi who first recognized the utility Poisson brackets in theoretical mechanics.
+In a series of lectures on dynamics delivered at the University of Königsberg during the 1842–43 academic year, Jacobi also presented his identity for Poisson brackets, which can be used to prove Poisson's theorem.
+The name "Poisson bracket" was likely used for the first time by E. T. Whittaker in 1910.

+Arthur Cayley predicted in 1857 that Poisson brackets would eventually supplant those of Lagrange.
+Jacobi's identity for Poisson's brackets became the basis for the study of Lie algebras.

 In September 1925, Paul Dirac received proofs of a seminal paper by Werner Heisenberg on the new branch of physics known as quantum mechanics.
 Soon he realized that the key idea in Heisenberg's paper was the anti-commutativity of dynamical variables and remembered that the analogous mathematical construction in classical mechanics was Poisson brackets.
-He found the treatment he needed in E. T. Whittaker's Analytical Dynamics of Particles and Rigid Bodies.
+He found the treatment he needed in Whittaker's Analytical Dynamics of Particles and Rigid Bodies (1904).

 Continuum mechanics and fluid flow

 Unsolved problem in physics: Under what conditions do solutions to the Navier–Stokes equations exist and are smooth?
 This is a Millennium Prize Problem in mathematics.

 In 1821, using an analogy with elastic bodies, Claude-Louis Navier arrived at the basic equations of motion for viscous fluids, now identified as the Navier–Stokes equations.
 In 1829 Poisson independently obtained the same result.
 George Gabriel Stokes re-derived them in 1845 using continuum mechanics.
-Poisson, Augustin-Louis Cauchy, and Sophie Germain were the main contributors to the theory of elasticity in the nineteenth century.
+Poisson, Cauchy, and Sophie Germain were the main contributors to the theory of elasticity in the nineteenth century.
 The calculus of variations was frequently used to solve problems.
+Poisson's ratio was first introduced in this context, and while Poisson's mathematical model was later shown to be wrong, this ratio remains of great academic interest and has found numerous applications.

+In a 1829 paper on elastic bodies, Poisson gave a statement and proof of a special case of what became known as the divergence theorem.